-Depending on the settings made at the separate 'Zone Setup' menu under the 'Setup Menu' section discussion, the applicable Zone can be configured and managed via this 'Zone Controls' window.
+Depending on the settings made at the separate "Zone Setup" menu under the "Setup Menu" section discussion, the applicable Zone can be configured and managed via this "Zone Controls" window.

-Select 'On' to activate the applicable Zone.
+Select "On" to activate the applicable Zone.
 When activated, the Source input for the particular Zone can be allocated by selecting through the following inputs - All enabled Sources, Front Input, Media Player, Tuner and Local.

-Select 'Local' as your selected Zone's Source input if you wish to enjoy the same source as the main Zone and allow simultaneous listening, but with full separate volume levels.
+Select "Local" as your selected Zone's Source input if you wish to enjoy the same source as the main Zone and allow simultaneous listening, but with full separate volume levels.

-If a Zone is set to 'Off,' it is deactivated or powered off.
+If a Zone is set to "Off", it is deactivated or powered off.

-'Volume' refers to the adjustable secondary Zone 2 Volume level that can be increased or decreased using the \triangle/∇ buttons of the HTRC 1 or front panel's corresponding navigation buttons.
+"Volume" refers to the adjustable secondary Zone Volume level that can be increased or decreased using the [▲/▼] buttons of the HTRC 1 or front panel's.

 When a Zone is activated, a corresponding Zone number is illuminated at the VFD.
-Zone 2 is always available to be configured at 'Zone Controls' menu.
-For Zone 3 and Zone 4 to become available at the 'Zone Controls' window, their corresponding 'Mode' in the 'Zone Setup' menu under the 'Setup Menu' section should be set to 'Zone (Audio Only).'
+Zone 2 is always available to be configured at "Zone Controls" menu.
+For Zone 3 and Zone 4 to become available at the "Zone Controls" window, their corresponding "Mode" in the "Zone Setup" menu under the "Setup Menu" section should be set to "Zone (Audio Only)".